 - 1988 BSc(hons) Physics Imperial College, London

-I am a member of the Wine Guild of the United Kingdom and Hon.
+I am a Director of the Wine Guild of the United Kingdom and Hon.
 Treasurer of the UCL Professors’ Dining Club.